PatrikValkovic/grammpy/doc/parsers.md

 ```

 Then, you can use one of the traversing methods (see [traversing](helpers.md)) or run the algorithm on your own to compute values of all the nodes.
-You can as well redefine the ValueNonterminal as follow and call recursion.
+You can as well redefine the ValueNonterminal as follows and call recursion.

 ```python
 class ValueNonterminal(Nonterminal):